Category Archives: Fashion

 WOMAN’S WORLD.
 (1905, March 24).
 The Horsham Times (Vic. : 1882 – 1954), p.
 1 Supplement: Supplement to the Horsham Times.
 Retrieved February 26, 2013, from http://nla.gov.au/nla.news-article72815249

 The following dress from 1907, in a chiffon Panama material, gives us some idea of the sewing skills that have sadly been lost today.
 Horsham ladies did not have to go to the city to buy such a dress.
-They could order a Buttericks pattern from M. Thorp & Co of Melbourne.
+They could order a Butterick pattern from M. Thorp & Co of Melbourne.

 aut25aut26